L1lith/Melon-Solid/README.md

 ### Multiple Games/Games Unloading Properly

 Melon.js Currently breaks when you try to have multiple games at once, or if you load a game, unload it, and reload it again.
-This is a limitation within Melon.js that will hopefully be fixed soon.
+This is a limitation within Melon.js that will hopefully be removed soon.